 As soon as you enter the passageway, you will find eight columns in the first room of the inner temple, where you will see the Coptic crosses and Greek inscriptions on the walls that show how the temple was converted into a Christian place of worship during the early Byzantine age under the Coptic Bishop Theodore.

 On your left, unfinished inscriptions depict the king making grants of land, and above it are three lines in Meroitic cursive script.
-There is also a famous inscription that depicts the god of the Nile, with a snake entwined around his body, pouring water from two jars under a rocky crag on which a vulture and a falcon are perched.
+A famous inscription also depicts the god of the Nile, with a snake entwined around his body, pouring water from two jars under a rocky crag on which a vulture and a falcon are perched.

 6. Gateway of Hadrian: